slaisha/power-bi-cohort-analysis/README.md

 ### Built With
 ###### Data Sources and Tools
-* **Power BI**: The primary tool for data visualization and dashboard creation, offering robust features and capabilities for interactive and real-time data analysis.
+* **Power BI**: The primary tool for data visualization and dashboard creation, featuring advanced capabilities for interactive and real-time analysis.
-* **Adobe Analytics**: Used for real-time analytics and detailed segmentation across various marketing channels.
-* **Oracle SQL**: Used for querying and managing data in Oracle databases, ensuring efficient data retrieval and manipulation.
-* **BigQuery**: Employed for handling and analyzing large datasets, leveraging its powerful data warehousing capabilities.
+* **BigQuery**: Utilized for processing and analyzing large datasets, taking advantage of its powerful data warehousing features.
-* **AWS S3**: Utilized for storing and accessing large volumes of data securely and efficiently.
-* **Dataflows**: Implemented for ETL processes, allowing for the transformation and preparation of data before it reaches Power BI.
-* **Amplitude**: Integrated for tracking user behaviors and analyzing product metrics.
-* **Qualtrics**: Used for collecting and analyzing customer feedback and survey data.
-* **Treasure Data**: Leveraged for managing and analyzing customer data, providing insights into customer behavior and engagement.
-* **Excel**: Applied for data preparation, initial analysis, and integration with Power BI.
-* **SharePoint**: Used for sharing and managing content, knowledge, and applications to empower teamwork.
+* **dbt (data build tool)**: Employed for transforming data in the warehouse, enabling efficient and scalable analytics workflows.

 <!--
 * [React.js](https://reactjs.org/)